Drug Crimes Come in Many Shapes and Sizes

 Penalties for Possession Depend on the Drug

 It is true that not every illegal drug is equal.
 Possession of some drugs is a bigger crime than others, partially because certain illegal drugs are associated with more violence and illegal activity than other drugs.
 While someone may be fined for illegal possession of one substance, possession of another may send a person straight to jail.

 The penalty for a drug possession charge will depend on a number of things, including:

 - Offender’s age

 For example, possession of a small amount of marijuana may only result in a small fine, while possession of a large amount of heroin within a school zone with the intent to sell is a much more serious offense punishable by jail time.

-Drug Possession Classification
+Misdemeanor vs Felony Drug Possession

 A misdemeanor is a small crime often punishable by a small fine, community service, probation, or court counseling.
 Many times possession of a small amount of an illegal drug is classified as a misdemeanor, but the penalties vary from state to state.